hilaryrichardson/richardsonlab.github.io/join/index.md

   * **[British Academy]**
   * **[NIH]**

 Note that at the moment, there have not been changes to UK participation in EU research programs, or in the eligibility of EU citizens to work at UK universities.
-Additionally, [the UK government has guaranteed to cover EU funding beyond Brexit](https://www.gov.uk/government/news/chancellor-philip-hammond-guarantees-eu-funding-beyond-date-uk-leaves-the-eu) - so UK researchers can continue to apply for EU funds.
+Additionally, [the UK government has guaranteed to cover EU funding beyond Brexit](https://www.gov.uk/government/news/chancellor-philip-hammond-guarantees-eu-funding-beyond-date-uk-leaves-the-eu).

 ##### Undergraduate Students, Research Assistants, and Visitors